A woman holding her abdomen in pain, representing the global crisis of menstrual pain and the need for better medical research

 • Annually, this adds up to nearly 3 billion instances of menstrual pain worldwide.

 These are not just numbers.
-They represent real lives—students missing school, women losing work hours, people being told to "tough it out" when their bodies are screaming in pain.
+They represent real lives — students missing school, women losing work hours, people being told to "tough it out" when their bodies are screaming in pain.

 Yet, despite this massive impact, menstrual pain is understudied, underfunded, and underestimated.

-It is one of the leading causes of school and workplace absenteeism—but instead of accommodations, most women are met with dismissal and inadequate care.
+It is one of the leading causes of school and workplace absenteeism — but instead of accommodations, most women are met with dismissal and inadequate care.

 The reality is this: a condition that affects nearly every woman at some point in her life should not still be treated as an afterthought.
+And yet, it is.

 Breaking Down the Causes of Menstrual Pain